gmatozinho/VirtualWaiterWeb/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-## This project was deployed using the firebase cli, follow the steps: <https://alligator.io/angular/deploying-angular-app-to-firebase/>
+## This project was deployed using the firebase cli, follow this [steps](https://alligator.io/angular/deploying-angular-app-to-firebase/)